-But competition is fierce for agents who are good at what they do.
+But competition for agent recruiting is fierce, especially for top-producing ones.
 And if you’re not able to offer a huge financial incentive or a high-end clientele, it’s easy to feel discouraged.
+But you shouldn’t.

-Or looking at it another way—the agent you attract primarily with money will always be ready to leave for MORE money.
+Or looking at it another way—the real estate agent you recruit primarily with money will always be ready to leave for MORE money.

 To recruit the right people, you need to use a stronger attraction than that.
 As you approach prospective agents, you need to think like a salesperson, which means looking at the job from their perspective.

 Here are three key ways to do it.

 Sure, they need to know the nuts and bolts details of the job and what their expected duties will be.
 But don’t focus on the job description.
 Flip it around to their perspective and talk about the personal satisfaction and professional growth they’ll experience.

 Everyone wants to enjoy what they’re doing, so first, figure out how being an agent at your brokerage can achieve that and then talk about the potential you see in them if they choose that role with you.

 For an agent to stay with you for the long-term, it’s important that the “culture fit” of the candidate be given as much weight as their suitability for the role.

 It’s easy to think of it as simply recruiting, but it’s really a sales process.
 And in sales, you want to tailor your message to the specific person sitting in front of you.